mckees/libvpl/examples/api2x/hello-decvpp/README.md

 ## Building the `hello-decvpp` Program

 ### Include Files
-The Intel® VPL include folder is located at these locations on your development system:
+The IntelÂ® VPL include folder is located at these locations on your development system:
  - Windows: <vpl_install_dir>\include
  - Linux: <vpl_install_dir>/include